Country4979/Practica_Fund_Backend/README.md

 ./bin/mongod --dbpath ./data
 ```

+### DB resets

+Open a terminal and go to the API path "../nodepop>" and type "npm run initDB" to run the API.
+6 ads must been created.

 ### API starts

 Open a terminal and go to the API path "../nodepop>" and type "npm run" to run the API.
 For developer mode, type npm run dev to start server

+### Homepage

+You can access to he NodePop main page writing http://localhost:3000 in your browser.
+If an error occurs, type http://127.0.0.1:3000.

+If c

+You can make searches writing in the url box of your browser.

+### Querys

+#### Prices

+Para buscar rangos de precios:

+locaslhost:port/api/anuncios/valor1-valor2